"LITE" GPS Tracking System$9.95 GPS Tracking - Just the Basics

 The simplest, least expensive and quickest to install GPS tracker form factor available.
-Installation can be as simple as inserting into the OBD port.
-To make the GPS system less visible and to reduce employee tampering, a Y-harness can be installed which moves the GPS unit into the dash and keeps the OBD port open for mechanics.
-Most customers do their own installs with OBD devices to save money.
-The OBD device includes a “last gasp” battery which transmits a few times after being unplugged.
+Installation can be as simple as inserting the $9.95 GPS Tracking device into the OBD port.
+To make the GPS system less visible and to reduce employee tampering, a Y-harness can be installed which moves the GPS tracker unit into the dash and keeps the OBD port open for mechanics.
+Most customers do their own installs with OBD vehicle tracking devices to save money.
+The OBD tracking device includes a “last gasp” battery which transmits a few times after being unplugged.
 The 20XX series is available in GSM or CDMA.

 GPS Tracker Product Line

 The Fleetistics ONE (FONE) platform has a variety of GPS tracking devices to choose from based on various applications.
 Trackers vary from simple OBD plug-ins to equipment trackers with large backup batteries that can run for months with controlled update rates.
 All the GPS trackers report to the same user interface for easy and convenient viewing.
 This flexibility allows customers to match a specific system and price point to the fleet or individual vehicles.